 The Design Process

-- Initial consulation with client to establish ideas for design, taking into consideration the desired look, feel, and function.
+- Initial consultation with client to establish ideas for design, taking into consideration the desired look, feel, and function.

 - Identify opportunities along with any potential constraints or planning requirements that may need addressing to achieve ideal design.